 These data will be used to calculate first year student persistence and progression rates.
 For four-year colleges and universities, the progression rate is the sum of the bachelor's degree seekers who completed the bachelor's degree, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
-For two-year colleges and technical institutions it is the sum of the students who completed degrees or certificates below the bachelor's level, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
-A 10-year rate for four-year schools and a 6-year rate for two-year schools are also reported.
+For two-year colleges and technical institutions, it is the sum of the students who completed degrees or certificates below the bachelor's level, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
+A 10-year rate for bachelor's degree seekers at four-year schools and a 6-year rate for degree/certificate seekers at two-year schools are also reported.